CodeCoreYVR/webdev_term_2_feb_2023/rails/labs/amazon/NOTES.md

 Stretch
 Hide a review:
   1. Allow the product owner to hide a review by setting a hidden field as true.
 Only display non-hidden reviews on the public show page.
 If the product owner is logged in then show the hidden review(s) greyed out and allow them to unhide it if they want.

+### [Lab] Add Admin panel

+Add an admin user to the Amazon application and add an admin panel accessible only by admin users with url /admin/panel that shows a page with:
+  1. Number of proudcts
+  2. Number of reviews
+  3. Number of users

+Stretch
+  1. Display a list of products with their id and title in a table.
+The title should link to the post show.
+  2. Display a list of users with their id, first_name, last_name and email.